Let’s talk about “cancel culture” and free speech.

 Ian Malcolm, Jurassic Park (film)

 We don’t ask the should question enough.
-All the time we talk about whether we can do something, but there are plenty of things we can do but still shouldn’t do.
+All the time we talk about whether we can do something, but there are plenty of things we can do and still shouldn’t do.
 Yeah, Facebook and Twitter can de-platform whoever they want.
 Employers can fire employees who have unpopular political views.
 Web hosting providers can shut-down websites they don’t like.
 And you can un-friend people who hold social and political views different from your own.
 But should they?
 Should you?

 Reality has nuance.
 It is possible to simultaneously think that Facebook has every right to de-platform political conservatives and to think it’s idiotic, counterproductive, and even hateful for them to actually do so.
 Yes, they can.
 No, they shouldn’t.